Talent is the ability you have nurtured for years. You can call yourself talented in that direction and, please, don’t let others kill your talent.

-I’ve learned that if I accept to work with those people who get involved into what I do just for the sake of just getting involved, it will most likely not be a result I want for their project.
+I’ve learned that if I accept to work with those people who get involved in what I do just for the sake of getting involved, it will most likely not be a result I want for their project.

 And most of the time I care more about the results of the project than just how good the client’s pride is nurtured.

 What are some valuable things you learned about your talent?